arpitmalik/Streamer/README.md

 1) React JS for front end.
 2) Redux Thunk for state management.
 3) RTMP server to fetch livestream.
+4) Google OAuth for authentication.
-4) OBS to make a live stream.
+5) OBS to make a live stream.
+6) FLV Player to run the video.

 # How to get started?
 1) Clone or download the repository on your local machine.